phuonganhdt-1773/ttuan.github.io/_posts/2016-11-20-become-a-rubyist-ignore-nil-exception-in-ruby-on-rail.md

 ---
 layout: post
-title: Become a Rubyist: Ignore Nil exception in Ruby on Rails
+title: Become a Rubyist&#58; Ignore Nil exception in Ruby on Rails
 tags:
 - Become a Rubyist
 - Dev